jonjeng/Exploration-of-Financial-Contributions-in-California-to-2016-Presidential-Campaigns/README.md

 Included in this repository are:
 * pcampaigns2016.rmd - details of the exploration itself
 * pcampaigns2016.html - knitted from the rmd file contents
+* resources.txt - resources consulted for conducting the exploration